awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 Resume after Failure
 ====================

-Use the :methodname:`resume` on the response object to resume pagination after an error.
+Use the :methodname:`resume` method on the response object to resume pagination after an error.
 Multiple calls are made to retrieve paginated results.
 If a transient error occurs during those calls, you can use the :methodname:`resume` method to resume the iteration from the last successful call.
 This method is available in both the asynchronous and synchronous